Morocco & Moroccan Adoptions

 In 2011 Adopt Abroad helped 25 Moroccan children find their forever families!

-Adopt Abroad has been working with in Morocco since 2008.
+Adopt Abroad has been working in Morocco since 2008.
 We estimate the process for an adoption from Morocco will take between 3-16 months, from dossier to completion, depending on the child and gender of the child you are seeking to adopt.
 Primarily, there are male children available for adoption and female child referrals are not common.
 Your wait time will likely be at the shorter end of this range if you are open to a male child, a special needs child or an older child from Morocco.

 - Adopt Abroad's Background in Morocco